Cocoa beans close up.

 • Global events such as the pandemic have led to disruptions impacting the entire industry of cocoa farming.

 Africa is a leader in the industry so it’s hard to untie all the impacts on chocolate production – but they are massive.
-Any producer should pay careful attention to the supply chain and cost fluctuations in African cocoa beans moving forward.
+How does the global weather and political instability impact prices and the chocolate you buy?

 Developing a Cost-Effective Strategy

-Cocoa beans being harvested.
+Cocoa beans being harvested

 Now that we’ve examined some extenuating factors in West African cocoa production, it’s time to develop a strategic plan to maintain stability from a producer and consumer standpoint.
 We work with key players in the global market to create cost-effective solutions that meet growing demand and maintain a stable price point.